the very best red velvet cupcakes

 the best ever red velvet cupcakes

-I started the first online cupcake business in Cape Town called ‘The Cupcake Kitchen‘ in early 2008 and back when these small sweet treats were rising to iconic status (we are a little bit behind the times here is South Africa).
+I started the first online cupcake business in Cape Town called ‘The Cupcake Kitchen‘ in early 2008 and back when these small sweet treats were rising to iconic status (we are a little bit behind the times here in South Africa).

 Few food items can elicit such delight and happiness as the cupcake can.
 It’s an emotional and visual thing.
 As well as the fact that they are small and designed for pure and individual indulgence.
-Without a doubt the highlight of my business was the sheer sense of joy that these little cakes seemed to bring to people.
+Without a doubt, the highlight of my business was the sheer sense of joy that these little cakes seemed to bring to people.

 The Cupcake Kitchen has been laid to rest.
 I have moved onto other things, but my time spent, and lessons learnt from this endeavour, will forever remain very close to my heart.’